tanvirnwu/TriFuse/README.md

 ## Cite this Paper

-If you find our work useful in your research, please consider citing our paper:
+If you find our work useful in your research, please consider citing our paper and star ✨✨ this repository.
+Thank you!

 ```bibtex
 @InProceedings{Islam_2024_ACCV,